UCAS code: C630

 For more information about the University of Winchester's terms and conditions click here

-This strand focuses on the key skills, knowledge and expertise required in strength, conditioning and fitness.
-The strand develops students understanding of applied practice and ability to teach a range of specific activities designed to enhance a range of fitness variables including strength, speed, power, mobility, and aerobic fitness.
-The strand explores the key factors underpinning physical training and how to develop and tailor individualised programmes of training.
-The programme examines the underlying physiological adaptations that occur during sport and address issues pertinent to today's competitive athlete.
-Consequently, the strand specifically addresses wholebody system integration, looking at factors such as metabolism, trainability and adaptation, as well as hormonal and cardiorespiratory responses.
-It examines nutritional requirements from the recreational athlete to the elite competitor students to study methods of physiological assessment along with their application to different sporting and exercise activities for the purposes of implementing appropriate training programmes and assessing various components of fitness.
+This strand develops students' understanding of applied practice and your ability to teach a range of specific activities designed to enhance a range of fitness variables including strength, speed, power, mobility, and aerobic fitness.
+It explores the key factors underpinning physical training and how to develop and tailor individualised programmes of training.
+The strand specifically addresses whole-body system integration, looking at factors such as metabolism, trainability and adaptation, as well as hormonal and cardiorespiratory responses.
+It examines nutritional requirements from the recreational athlete to the elite competitor.
+Students will study methods of physiological assessment for the purposes of implementing appropriate training programmes and assessing various components of fitness.

-This strand centers on the mechanical analysis of human movement with a focus on reducing injuries and improving performance within both competitive sporting and recreational exercise settings.
-The strand incorporates mechanical principles of motion, kinematic and kinetic concepts, anatomical knowledge and a range of quantitative measurement techniques which allow for a greater understanding of the muscular, joint and skeletal actions of the body during the execution of a given task, skill or technique.
-There are focused modules designed to provide a greater understanding of how these actions may be altered or affected by injury or disability and treated through rehabilitation or manipulated through the engineering and development of specific sporting equipment and assistive devices with specific material properties which are deemed to be desirable.
+This strand centres on the mechanical analysis of human movement, with a focus on reducing injuries and improving performance within both competitive sporting and recreational exercise settings.
+The strand incorporates mechanical principles of motion, kinematic and kinetic concepts, anatomical knowledge and a range of quantitative measurement techniques that allow for a greater understanding of the muscular, joint and skeletal actions of the body.

-This strand seeks to develop a familiarity with both quantitative and qualitative research methodologies and apply these to various sporting contexts.
-The acquisition of such skills not only underpin learning from coursework in other strands, but is also a prerequisite for completion of the dissertation.
+This strand seeks to develop a familiarity with both quantitative and qualitative research methodologies and to apply these to various sporting and exercise contexts.
+The acquisition of such skills not only underpins learning from coursework in other strands, but is also a prerequisite for completing the dissertation.
 The use of technology in a performance setting, such as video match analysis, is also an essential element of the strand.
-In particular, this strand provides a unique opportunity for students to become accredited performance analysts in conjunction with Dartfish analysis technologies.

-The dissertation is designed to provide an opportunity to study an area which students are most interested in.
-It represents the most independent piece of research that is carried out at undergraduate level.
+The dissertation itself is designed to provide an opportunity to study an area that you are most interested in.
 Students are supervised throughout this process but are expected to take increasing responsibility for the development of this piece of work.